Common GRBL/GCode Setups

-If you have a GCode-based system, like a Shapeoko, Eleksmaker, X-Carve, or Acro system, you might need to make some simple changes to get the most from LightBurn.
+Most GCode-based lasers are pre-configured to work with LightBurn, but if you have a less common machine like a Shapeoko, EleksMaker, X-Carve, or Acro system, you might need to make some simple changes to get the most from LightBurn.

 - You might need to adjust your spindle max RPM value (

 $30) to match the LightBurn default (1000) or vice versa.
-The value in LightBurn is called "S-Value Max", in the Device Settings.
+The value in LightBurn is called "S-Value Max" in Device Settings.

 - You might need to enable "Laser Mode" if you have GRBL 1.1f or later (

-- If you have an older version of GRBL (prior to 1.1f) it's highly recommended to upgrade the firmware, as Laser Mode also prevents the machine from pausing with every power change.
+- If you have an older version of GRBL (prior to 1.1f) upgrading the firmware is highly recommended, as Laser Mode also prevents the machine from pausing with every power change.
 The pause, which happens on older versions, or when not using Laser Mode, will cause excessive burn spots when engraving images.

 - If your machine uses negative workspace coordinates you'll need to apply a workspace offset (